Maldives Liveaboard Diving

 Most liveaboards in the Maldives offer week-long itineraries with some exceptions when you make a dive trip to the Northern or Southern Atolls where 10-14 days is not uncommon.
 There is a great selection of liveaboard dive trips to choose from the more basic setup to pure luxury.
 But all have in common that they provide you with great customer service.

 Maldives LIVEABOARD DESTINATIONS

-When diving in the Maldives you have 3 main routes where you can choose from.
-The most dived area is the central atolls also known as the Classic route.
-Here is where all the Maldives liveaboards started and eventually exploring more of the atolls in the North and South.
+When diving in the Maldives, you have 3 main routes where you can choose from.
+The most dived area is the central atolls, also known as the Classic route.
+Here is where all the Maldives liveaboards started and eventually explored more of the North and South atolls.